wepala/appa/README.md

 This project is licensed under the AGPL License - see the [LICENSE.md](LICENSE.md) file for details

+## Copyright

+APPA Does®, the APPA® logo design, WEPALA® and the WEPALA® logo design are exclusive trademarks registered in the United States by [Wepala limited](https://wepala.com).

+The APPA design is the exclusive property of [Wepala limited](https://wepala.com) and has been registered with the United States Copyright Office.
+All rights reserved.

+No adaptation or use of any kind of any of our registered trademarks or copyrights included in this project, is allowed without the express written permission of [Wepala limited](https://wepala.com)

+For more information regarding the authorized uses of these items please [contact us](https://wepala.com/contact/).

 ## Authors

 - **Akeem Philbert** - _Initial work_ - [Akeem Philbert](https://github.com/AkeemPhilbert)